Health Insurance Marketplace for Employers

 If your business already offers insurance to its employees through an insurance provider, your business and your employees can stay with that insurer.
 You and your employees are not required to obtain insurance through the Health Insurance Marketplace if you are satisfied with your current insurance provider.

-Businesses with more than 50 full time equivalent employees will want to ensure that their current insurance is considered affordable (premiums are less than 9.5% of an employee’s annual wages) and meets minimum value (covers 60% of the costs of benefits), to prevent paying a possible penalty in 2015.
+Businesses with more than 50 or more full time equivalent employees on average per year will want to ensure that their current insurance is considered affordable (premiums are less than 9.5% of an employee’s annual wages) and meets minimum value (covers 60% of the costs of benefits), to prevent paying a possible penalty in 2017.

 If you currently contribute to a portion of the premium for your employees’ insurance through a group plan, and an employee opts to switch to an individual plan offered on the Health Insurance Marketplace, you are not required to contribute to the premium of the new individual plan.